swaptacular/swpt_accounts/protocol.rst

 1. If a corresponding `AD record`_ already exists, the timestamp of the latest received account heartbeat (it is stored in the AD record) MUST be set to be the value of the ``ts`` field in the received message.
-Then the client implementation MUST decide whether the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, it MUST be ignored.
+Then it MUST be verified whether the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, it MUST be ignored.
 Otherwise, the corresponding AD record MUST be updated with the data contained in the message.

 2. If a corresponding `AD record`_ does not exist, a new AD record SHOULD be created, storing the relevant data received with the